aperturerobotics/protobuf-go-lite/README.md

 2. Ensure your project is already using the ProtoBuf v2 API (i.e. `google.golang.org/protobuf`).
 The `vtprotobuf` compiler is not compatible with APIv1 generated code.

 3. Update your `protoc` generator to use the new plug-in.
-Example from Vitess:

     ```
     for name in $(PROTO_SRC_NAMES); do \